LarsBesselmann/LibertyGettingStarted-Lab/README.md

 <details>
 <summary>Details how to build your own environment</summary>

 The lab is described for Linux but you could also use another operating system.

-You could use Eclipse or IntelliJ instead of Visual Studio Code.
+You could also use Eclipse or IntelliJ instead of Visual Studio Code but the UI looks a bit different.

 The document assumes the user **techzone** with the password **IBMDem0s!** and the user home directory **/home/techzone/**.